Your Crossref account credentials

 Using personal user credentials to access our tools and services is the most secure and flexible option.

-If your organization will be using personal user credentials, we’ll send an email to each individual who needs to access our systems when we first create your account.
-This email will allow each user to set their own personal password.
-They will then use their email address and password to access our services – their username will be their personal email address, and their password will be the personal password that they’ve just set.
+If your organization will be using personal user credentials, each individual who needs to access our system will have a unique set of credentials.
+Their username will be their email address, and their password will be one that they themselves set, and only they know.

 Each set of user credentials will be associated with a role – this role gives your users permission to register content on behalf of your organization.
 For some tools and services, the user will need to specify the role too.